theresaluu/BEWDiful_Students/01_Setup/slides/slides_01.md

 ##Command Line
 ###Why Work Like A Developer?

-* 	Its Fast!
-	*	Working with keyboard increases your speed.
-The mouse slows you down.
+*	Using the keyboard exclusively increases your speed in the world of programming.
-	*	You are always typing when coding, staying in the environment is faster.

-* 	Its Cool!
-	*	Impress your friends as you navigate the computer using your keyboard.
+* With proper voice overs, you can to pretend to be in the matrix.
+(Outside assignment)

 ---

 ##Command Line
 ###What And Where Is It?

 ![Find The Terminal](../../assets/command_line/spotlight.png)

+The command line is where you can issue system commands, such as creating, removing, or moving files.

+In the search box:

+* For Mac: `terminal`
+* For Windows: `cmd`

 ---